susbaconhairman/mc-3ds-unistore/README.md

 # Minecraft 3DS UniStore
-Minecraft 3DS UniStore repo for game customization, this is for the Universal Updater
+Minecraft 3DS UniStore repo for game customization, for the Universal Updater

+If you want to have something added to the UniStore, contact me on Discord, my username is skribbler#1095.
+The item must not already be in the file repo (linked below), and it cannot be a world as I don't think there is a way to have worlds be installed via a UniStore.

 File repo: https://archive.org/details/mc-3ds-customization-repo